2024–25 South Carolina State Lady Bulldogs basketball team

 The 2024–25 South Carolina State Lady Bulldogs basketball team represented South Carolina State University during the 2024–25 NCAA Division I women's basketball season.
 The Lady Bulldogs, who were led by third-year head coach Tim Eatman, played their home games at SHM Memorial Center in Orangeburg, South Carolina as members of the Mid-Eastern Athletic Conference (MEAC).

+The Lady Bulldogs finished the season 2–29, 1–13 in MEAC play, to finish in a tie for seventh (last) place.
+For the fourth year in a row, they were defeated by top-seeded and eventual tournament champions Norfolk State in the quarterfinals of the MEAC tournament.

 Previous season

-The Lady Bulldogs finished the 2023–24 season 2–26, 1–12 in MEAC play, to finish in last place.
-They were defeated by top-seeded and eventual tournament champions Norfolk State in the first round of the MEAC tournament.
+The Lady Bulldogs finished the 2023–24 season 2–26, 1–12 in MEAC play, to finish in eighth (last) place.
+For the third consecutive year, they were defeated by top-seeded and eventual tournament champions Norfolk State in the first round of the MEAC tournament.

 Preseason

 On October 8, 2024, the MEAC released their preseason coaches poll.
 South Carolina State was picked to finish last in the MEAC.